-There is no refund, in whole or part, on all fees, including the matriculation fee and music fees, as well as room charges for students that withdraw after the end of the drop and add period.
-TFC disburses tuition and board refunds for students that completely withdraw or the college dismisses according to the portion of the semester already completed.
+There is no refund, in whole or part, on all fees, including the matriculation fee and music fees, as well as room charges for students who withdraw after the end of the drop and add period.
+A withdrawal fee of \$100.00 will be charged to students withdrawing during the drop/add period.
+TFC disburses tuition and board refunds for students who completely withdraw or the college dismisses according to the portion of the semester already completed.
+HOPE Scholarship and GTEG is posted to student accounts two weeks after the published drop/add period.
+If a student withdraws from Toccoa Falls College after this two week period there will be no adjustment made to the HOPE Scholarship and GTEG.
 The following table outlines the refund entitled on tuition and board charges, as well as the amount of institutional aid or employee tuition benefits, refunded back to the college, for the fall and spring semesters based on the date of withdrawal:

-Durkha and afternalisma 1000/

 By the end of week one 100% refund

 By the end of week three 80% refund

 By the end of week five 70% refund

 By the end of week six 60% refund

 By the end of week eight 50% refund

 By the end of week nine 40% refund

 After the end of week nine no refund